abdulrehman2/ckad/07-State-Persistence/07-state-persistence-notes.md

 ## What will happen if we delete the claim ?
  - By default the underlying volume will not be deleted because by default the `persistentVolumeReclaimPolicy` is set to `Retain`.
 The administrator can manually delete the volume.
 And it cannot be used by any other claims.
 - if we set `persistentVolumeReclaimPolicy` to `Delete` then the volume will be deleted once the claim is deleted.
-- The third option is `Recyle`, this will scrub the data on volume when the claim is deleted, hence making the volume available to be used by other claims.
+- The third option is `Recycle`, this will scrub the data on volume when the claim is deleted, hence making the volume available to be used by other claims.

 ## How to configure claim on a Pod, Deployment and Replica set ?